pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 ### The Structure of the Presentation

 Below we'll see a number of examples of non-parametric approaches to the estimation of causal effects.
 Some of these methods will work well, and others will mislead us.
-Throughout we will demonstrate how these methods serve as tools for imposing stricter and stricter assumptions on our inferential framework.
+We will demonstrate how these methods serve as tools for imposing stricter and stricter assumptions on our inferential framework.

 - Application of Propensity Scores to Selection Effect Bias
     - NHEFS data